by Christina Enevoldsen

 - I discovered how to connect with my emotions and appreciate them as keys to my healing.

 - I learned to use triggers as a way to heal.

 - I found healthy coping strategies to use while I faced the pain.

 During my healing journey, I’ve experienced the usual challenges of life.
 After all, life doesn’t stop handing us challenges just because we already have this huge recovery to manage.

 I was homeless for several months while I was still learning self-care (who am I kidding?
 I’m always learning self-care!); I was sued by my parents for exposing my molester-father; I experienced the death of my dad; and I suffered a miscarriage.

 All of that threatened to derail my healing process.
 But I kept working my plan and that kept me going—I not only strengthened my resolve to keep healing, but I actually had the energy to meet my resolve.

 Healing can’t be rushed and there are no short-cuts but I kept moving and improving.
 Now I know there’s nothing “illegitimate” about the process I used to heal.
 I’ve felt better and better all the time.
 And it’s not just that I feel better.
 Healing is more than making the pain go away.
 I’m finally the person I always wanted to be.

 Now I know how empowered I was to heal in spite of how insecure I felt at the beginning.
-And I’ve discovered something else after working with abuse survivors for nearly 7 years: ALL of us are empowered to heal.
+And I’ve discovered something else after working with abuse survivors for 8 years: ALL of us are empowered to heal.

 I’d love to know what strategies and tips you’ve found along the way that works for you.
 Please comment below and contribute to the conversation.
 Remember to subscribe to the comments so you don’t miss any of the discussion.
 You can post anonymously and email addresses are kept private.